maykar/plex_assistant/README.md

 ## Commands

 #### Fuzzy Matching
-A show or movie's title and the device used in your phrase are processed using a fuzzy search.
+A media item's title and the device used in your phrase are processed using a fuzzy search.
 Meaning it will select the closest match using your Plex media titles and available cast device names. `"play walk in deed on the dawn tee"` would become `"Play The Walking Dead on the Downstairs TV."`.
 This even works for partial matches. `play Pets 2` will match `The Secret Life of Pets 2`.

 If no season/episode is specified for a TV show Plex Assistant will play the first unwatched or first in progress episode by default.
+If an artist, album, or track share the same name it will assume artist first, then album, then track.
+You can always specify by saying "Play album `album name`", "Play artist...", "Play track...", or even combine those with an artists name: "Play Never Gonna Give You Up **by** Rick Astley" or "Play the **album** Whenever You Need Somebody **by** Rick Astley".
+This can help with artists having a self titled album or track as well as multiple artist having items named the same.

 #### You can say things like:
 * `"play the latest episode of Breaking Bad on the Living Room TV"`